MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 * Azure Functions Core Tools version 3, applicable for Azure functions.
 If Azure Functions Core Tools is not installed or the version doesn't match the requirement, the Teams toolkit installs Azure Functions Core Tools NPM package, azure-functions-core-tools@3 for **Windows** and for **macOs** in  `~/.fx/bin/func`.
 The Azure Functions Core Tools NPM package in  `~/.fx/bin/func/node_modules/azure-functions-core-tools/bin` manages Azure Functions Core Tools binary.
 For Linux, the local debug terminates.

-* .NET Core SDK version [use the following .NET Core versions:](#use-the-following-net-core-versions), applicable for Azure functions.
+* .NET Core SDK version, applicable for Azure functions.
 If .NET Core SDK is not installed or the version  doesn't match the requirement, the toolkit installs .NET Core SDK for Windows and macOS in `~/.fx/bin/dotnet`.
 For Linux, the local debug terminates.

   Use the following .NET Core versions: